bitpyc/LLM-Agents-for-Non-Equilibrium/README.md

 The goal is to study how LLM-driven agents, endowed with boundedly rational and impression-based decision processes, can reproduce non-equilibrium market phenomena such as alternating monopolies and phase transitions.

-The code is written for clarity and reproducibility so that reviewers can easily rerun the main experiments.
+The code is written for clarity and reproducibility.

 ---